Teaching

 Teaching at Penn

-I won’t be TAing any math courses at Penn in 2023-2024.
-But I’ll be helping out with TA trainings as a master TA in the Math Department and a CTL Inclusive and Equitable Teaching Fellow.
+I won’t be TAing any math courses at Penn in 2024-2025, but I’ll be helping out with the Math Department’s TA trainings as a master TA.
+I’m also a PTI Graduate Fellow for 2024-2025 and I’ll be teaching Math-015 at South Woods State Prison in Fall 2024.

 I’ve been a TA for the following courses at Penn: